mervintab/threat-hunting-scenarios/Scenarios/Unauthorized Nmap-Based Port Scanning.md

 ## Response Taken

-- Disabled network access for the compromised internal host (`EDR-VM-01`).
+- Disabled network access for the compromised internal host (`merv-threat-hunt`).
 - Blocked IP `203.0.113.45` at the perimeter firewall.
 - Conducted forensic collection from the internal host.
 - Notified IT teams and implemented enhanced firewall rules.